The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 Overlaying the plots are dotted lines indicating the mean scheme values, dividing the plot into four quadrants:

--   Left-right: Low baseline - High baseline
+* left-right: low to high baseline

--   Bottom-top: High mitigation / Low prediction - Low mitigation / High prediction (depending on your preferred view).
+* bottom-top: high mitigation/low prediction to low mitigation/high prediction (depending on your preferred view)

-Hovering each point reveals contextual information such as scheme name and code, percent mitigated / predicted, baseline rate and year and a textual description of the quadrant the scheme falls within.
+Hovering each point reveals contextual information such as scheme name and code, percent mitigated/predicted, baseline rate and year and a textual description of the quadrant the scheme falls within.

 Click the plot's camera icon to download a copy of the plot as a high quality image (scalable vector graphic).